 The dynamics of motorcycle theft vary considerably from those of other vehicles.
-In 2015/16:
+In 2016/17:

-- almost 8,300 motorcycles were stolen (representing 15 per cent of all vehicles stolen and 29 per cent of all SNRs); - 46 per cent (3,700) were recovered; - unregistered and off-road bikes account for 40 per cent of all missing motorcycles; - unlike other vehicles newer motorcycles are more at risk than older ones: - the risk of multiple thefts from a single location is much greater; and - in thefts notified to police in respect of non-registered motorcycles the VIN is reported in only one in four cases.
+- almost 8,060 motorcycles were stolen (representing 14 per cent of all vehicles stolen and 29 per cent of all SNRs); - 46 per cent (3,700) were recovered. - unregistered and off-road bikes account for 33 per cent of all missing motorcycles; - unlike other vehicles newer motorcycles are more at risk than older ones: - the risk of multiple thefts from a single location is much greater; and - of thefts notified to police in respect of non-registered motorcycles - the VIN is reported in only two in five cases.

-Where theft location is known, 67 per cent of motorcycles were stolen from the home compared with just 12 per cent from the street.
-Newer motorcycles made between 2004 and 2015 are the most common theft targets (64 per cent).
+Where theft location is known, almost 70 per cent of motorcycles were stolen from the home compared with just 12 per cent from the street.
+Newer motorcycles made between 2007 and 2015 are the most common theft targets (64 per cent).

-Bikes with engine capacities of 200cc or less were the biggest targets (25 per cent), followed by those in the 201-250cc range (13 per cent).
-Large bike above 750cc made up just 10 per cent.
+Bikes with engine capacities of 200cc or less were the biggest targets (26 per cent), followed by those in the 201-250cc range (11 per cent).
+Large bikes above 750cc made up just 8 per cent.